 BiographyCohen, Morris (Altman, Israel; Pickett, Bruce); b.
-July 7 (2), 1910, NYC; Russian American; Parents Harry Cohen, mother Sarah Cohen; Attended NYU 1929-30, Graduated from Mississippi State University with a BS 1934, 1934-35 University of Illinois, completed 2 years graduate work at Columbia University and Mississippi State University; Single; Newspaperman; YCL October 1935 to May 1936, CP January 2, 1936 unit organizer and section leader; Received Passport# 458513 which listed his address as 1226 Sherman Avenue, NYC (124 Grand Concourse, Bronx, NY); Sailed July 21, 1937 aboard the Berengaria, group leader to Spain; Arrived in Spain and entered the IB on August 5, 1937; Served with the XV BDE, Mackenzie-Papineau BN, MG Co.
-Section 3, elected political delegate August 15, 1937 moved into Transmissiones; Trained for guerilla work; Guard Company Albacete; Castel de Fels, Case Especial en Barcelona; Last unit Mackenzie-Papineau BN, Co.
-1; Rank Soldado; Served at Fuentes de Ebro; WIA at Fuentes de Ebro hit in both legs, in hospital Murcia for four months, served as commissar, In February 1938 sent to Tarazona; Returned to the US on December 20, 1938 aboard the Ausonia; WWII US Army; d.
+July 7 (2), 1910, NYC; Russian American; Father Harry Cohen, mother Sarah Cohen; Attended NYU 1929-30, Graduated from Mississippi State University with a BS 1934, 1934-35 University of Illinois; Completed 2 years graduate work at Columbia University and Mississippi State University; Single; Newspaperman; YCL October 1935 to May 1936, CP January 2, 1936 unit organizer and section leader; Received Passport# 458513 which listed his address as 1226 Sherman Avenue, NYC (124 Grand Concourse, Bronx, NY); Sailed July 21, 1937 aboard the Berengaria, group leader to Spain; Arrived in Spain and entered the IB on August 5, 1937; Served with the XV BDE, Mackenzie-Papineau BN, MG Co.
+Section 3, elected political delegate; August 15, 1937 moved into Transmissiones; Trained for guerrilla work; Guard Company Albacete; Castel de Fels, Case Especial en Barcelona; Last unit Mackenzie-Papineau BN, Co.
+1; Rank Soldado; Served at Fuentes de Ebro; WIA at Fuentes de Ebro, hit in both legs, in hospital Murcia for four months, served as commissar, In February 1938 sent to Tarazona; Returned to the US on December 20, 1938 aboard the Ausonia; WWII US Army; d.
 June 23, 1995, Moscow, Russia, buried in Moscow, Russia; Cohen spied for the Soviet Union in the Post-WWII period; He was instrumental in the espionage ring that passed the secrets of the Atom bomb to the Soviet Union.

 Source: Sail; Scope of Soviet Activity; Cadre (under Altman, Isreal); Inventory North Americans (under Altman, Israel); RGASPI Fond 545, Opis 3, Delo 455, ll.
 92; Opis 6, Delo 1541, ll.
 89-90, Biografia de Militantes (under Pickett, Bruce); Opis 6, Delo 856, ll.
 77-79 (under Altman); Mac-Paps; Pay; USSDA 2:0456, 53:0366; (obituary) The Volunteer, Volume 17, No. 2, Fall 1995, p.
 6; (obituary) "Morris Cohen, 84, Soviet Spy Who Passed Atom Plans in 40's," New York Times, July 5, 1995; Peter Carroll, “ALBA Acquires Rare Letter From Future Spy,” The Volunteer, Volume 24, No. 2, June 2007, pp. 4-5, 10; L-W Tree Ancestry.
 Code A